prettygoodapps/GPTX/README.md

 ---

-GPTX — Unlocking AI Token Liquidity & Sustainability for a Cleaner Compute Future.
+GPTX — Building a Sustainable Future for Artificial Intelligence.